tpltnt/souvenir/README.md

 Thoughts
 ========
 Different hashing algorithms are used to spread the risk of collision/preimage attacks.
 MD5 is considered harmful but still adds a layer of complexity for forging sources without changing their hash values.
+SHA1 and SHA2 getting scratched, but aren't broken yet (as of June 2012).
+The use of free/libre open source software is mandatory to have at least some trust in any result provided/derived from this work.

 References
 ==========